 - Add a new TEXT Item List named

 nginx-plus-serverscontaining DNS names or IP addresses of the monitored nginx PLUS servers, one server per line.
-Make sure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path
+Ensure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path

 - Click Save.